roman-milk/roman-milk.github.io/what-you-wish-for.md

  Brady laughed aloud and declared "what a slut."
 That brought Ellie to a halt.
 Bright red with blushing she turned towards them.

  "Mai Li see she is shaved clean.
 Not a hair below her neck.
 Then bathe her and have her ready in one and half hours.
 And do not let her cum."
 Sort out her luggage.
 You know what to do with it.
 When we leave, we won't be back.
-Report_Story #1